oduwsdl/raintale/README.md

 For example to create a raw HTML story suitable for pasting, type the following within that prompt:

 ``
-raintale_cmd -i story-mementos.txt --storyteller rawhtml -o mystory.html --title "This is My Story Title"	--generated-by "Me" ``
+raintale_cmd -i story-mementos.txt --storyteller html -o mystory.html --title "This is My Story Title"	--generated-by "Me" ``

 The output will be stored in ``mystory.html``.